 A pipeline is a unidirectional flow that defines the order in which changes will be migrated, starting with the development orgs and finishing in a production org:

 You can create a pipeline using the wizard in the Pipeline Manager.
-Check out the article Creating Pipelines for more information about how to configure a new pipeline.
+Check out the article Creating Pipelines for more information about configuring a new pipeline.

 The Pipeline record includes different fields that provide relevant information about your pipeline, such as the repository or the main branch used in the pipeline, as well as fields that enable you to further customize your pipeline and your DevOps process for that particular pipeline.
-Let’s take a look at the Pipeline record and dig deeper into the fields this record includes:
+Let’s take a look at the Pipeline record and dig deeper into the fields you can find on the Details tab:

 The name of your pipeline.

 This checkbox lets you know that the pipeline is active and you can deploy your user stories across the pipeline.